Efficiency Saves Money!

-Below, you will input sprinkler heads and emitters by selecting them by their nozzle size or emitter GPM.
+Below, you will input sprinkler heads and emitters by selecting their nozzle size or emitter GPM.
 Simply press the plus button for the corresponding nozzle or emitter GPM.
 You can likewise remove a selection by pressing the subtract button.

 If you are planning to use Hunter products the calculations will be comparable if you select the nozzles by distance